jghauser/papis.nvim/README.md

 ![at-cursor](https://github.com/user-attachments/assets/c9980e66-f082-4400-93c1-f87583585030)

-When the cursor is positioned over a citation key (e.g. `Kant1781Critique`), papis.nvim allows you to interact with the bibliography item referenced by it.
+When the cursor is positioned over a citation key (e.g. `Kant1781Critique`), papis.nvim automatically shows a popup with information about the item and allows interacting with it in various ways.

 This module is enabled by default.